 - a.
-The HACCP completed an Energy Audit Assessment of Attick Towers in 2019. - b.
+The HACCP completed an Energy Audit Assessment of Attick Towers in 2019, the HACCP will have an assessment in 2024. - b.
 The HACCP completed a Physical Needs Assessment of Attick Towers in 2019.

 6. Expand programming to support the wellbeing of handicapped/disabled Attick Towers residents under 62 years of age: